medgamer/upscayl_auto/README.md

 ============================================================================================================

+2025.0823.

+	After getting the job offer, continue hacker Rank python practices on minions and itertools with 3 py files updated or added in subfolder ~\hacker_rank_python\.

 2025.0820.

 	Started Hacker Rank python topic practice.
 Added in subfolder ~\hacker_rank_python new ???.py for code pieces to get input as list of int, plus custom sort function, etc.